-Make sure you offer something for their time
+1. Make sure you offer something for their time

-Ensure you're product is ready
+2. Ensure your product is ready

-Share the content on your own channels
+3. Share their content on your own channels

 Once a blog article it up, it's a great piece of content to share on your own social media channels.
 It's a great way to build trust by showing your customers that other people are enjoying your product so much they are talking about it.

 What are you waiting for?

 For small businesses you may not naturally get blog reviews unlike larger brands that have lots of people using their products, so you need to get out there yourself and create some of your own content.

 I'd love to know if any of you have tried this and what your experience is from it.